siemens/fluffi/usage.md

     * `y:\initialConfiguration.bat`
     * `net use y: /Delete /yes`
   * Linux:
+    * Make sure, your system is able to reach a packet mirror from within FUN (see also [the package mirror section in the getting_started.md](getting_started.md)).
+    * `apt-get install openssh-server smbclient net-tools`
     * `smbclient '//smb.fluffi/install' -c 'cd initial; get MAC2Host.csv; get initialConfiguration.sh' -U anonymous%pass;`
     * `chmod 777 initialConfiguration.sh`
     * `/bin/bash initialConfiguration.sh`
     * `rm MAC2Host.csv`
     * `rm initialConfiguration.sh`
 * Tell FLUFFI about the system.
 To do so you have two options: either add it as a new windows/linux/odroid host to ansible's [hosts](srv/fluffi/data/polenext/projects/1/hosts) file (persistent), or use the `Add System` button in FLUFFI's web GUI.
 When adding it via the web GUI just use the system's host name without any domain suffix.
 When adding it via the hosts file, the line needs to look like this: `<hostname> ansible_ssh_host=<hostname>.fluffi`.
 Remember: When modifying the hosts file, you need to restart the polemarch and fluffi_web containers.
-+ Assign a location to the system.
++ Assign a location to the system in the `Systems` tab.
 An explication of the location concept can be found [here](technical_details.md).

 ## 2) Preparing your target